[G450 Airplane Flight Manual, §2-06-40]

 - Before you press the stop switch, consider a few things:

-- AC Power — if you don't have an external AC power cart hooked up and available, you will need to turn off the DU's, just about every bit of avionics that has a power switch, and anything that relies on the 60 Hz power converter.
-This will be a break power transfer from power to no power, and that isn't graceful.
+- AC Power — if you don't have an external AC power cart hooked up and available, you will need to turn off the DUs, just about every bit of avionics that has a power switch, and anything that relies on the 60 Hz power converter.
+I think of this as a break power transfer from power to no power, and that isn't graceful.

 - Brakes — Make sure the wheels are chocked and release the parking brake.
 You should do this first because there is no guarantee how long the brake accumulator will hold those brakes so you want the APU running until you've done this.

 - You may also want to pull up the GND SVC synoptics before you shut down the APU to get an indication of your engine oil levels.

 - You may also want to check your APU run time now since that information on the CMC is not available without AC power.

 See G450 Landing Gear Wheels and Brakes for more on this.

 See G450 Post Flight Servicing for more on this.

 Turning the APU bleed off really doesn't matter but you really need to be vigilant about turning the engine bleeds off.